dsouzadaniel/long_tail/README.md

 2. Unzip above files in folder "datasets" in main directory

 # **Usage**
-The scripts to train CIFAR-10 is train_c10.py.
+The scripts to train CIFAR-10 models on all datasets is train_c10.py.

 **Training**